Quantum Integrability and Generalised Quantum Schubert Calculus: Introduction

-The first instance were quantum integrability was used in the study of quantum cohomology of full flag varieties and quantum K-theory was in works of Givental and Kim and Givental and Lee; see \cite{Givental,GK,Kim,Kim2} and \cite{Givental2,Lee}.
+The use of quantum integrability in the study of quantum cohomology of full flag varieties and quantum K-theory goes back to works of Givental and Kim and Givental and Lee; see \cite{Givental,GK,Kim,Kim2} and \cite{Givental2,Lee}.
 In recent work of Nekrasov and Shatashvili \cite {NekrasovShatashvili} which was further developed mathematically by Braverman, Maulik and Okounkov \cite{BMO,MaulikOkounkov} it was established that the Bethe ansatz equations of some well known integrable systems related to the quantum groups known as Yangians describe the quantum cohomology and quantum K-theory for a large class of algebraic varieties, the Nakajima varieties.
 Particular examples are the cotangent spaces of partial flag varieties, see the work \cite{Gorbetal}, the simplest case being the contangent space of the Grassmannian.
 This opens up an exciting new perspective on the connection made in \cite{GKV}.

 In this article we shall instead investigate the above connection for the Grassmannians $\limfunc{Gr}_{n,N}=\limfunc{Gr}_{n}(\mathbb{C}^{N})$ themselves rather than their cotangent spaces based on the earlier findings in \cite{KorffStroppel}, \cite{VicOsc} and \cite{GoKo}; see also the work on non-quantum $GL(N)$-equivariant cohomology in \cite{Rimanyietal}.
-The difficulty here is, that it is initially not clear which quantum group to expect.
+In the present setting it is initially not clear which quantum group to expect.
 So instead we start out with special solutions to the Yang-Baxter equation which are tied to certain exactly solvable or quantum integrable lattice models in statistical mechanics and consider their associated Yang-Baxter algebras as our \textquotedblleft quantum group".
 Despite the models being physically motivated, they are special degenerations of the asymmetric six-vertex model which describes ferroelectrics such as ice, their resulting Bethe algebras -- for certain special cases -- describe rings which have been defined previously in the setting of algebraic topology and geometry where they are of great mathematical interest.
-Specialising the parameters of the quantum integrable model in different ways, we are able to identify them as the \emph{quantum equivariant cohomology} \cite{Mihalcea} and the (non-equivariant) \emph{quantum K-theory} \cite{BM}\ of the Grassmannians using the results in \emph{loc. cit}.
+Specialising the parameters of the quantum integrable model in different ways, we are able to identify them as the \emph{quantum equivariant cohomology} \cite{Mihalcea} and the (non-equivariant) \emph{quantum K-theory} of the Grassmannians \cite{BM}.

 These special cases prompt us to conjecture that our main result, the description of a complex oriented generalised quantum cohomology and its equivariant version for the Grassmannians, also covers the so far unknown case of \emph{equivariant quantum K-theory}.
 At the same time this description can be seen as solving the well-posed mathematical problem of finding the solution to the Bethe ansatz equations: we state the coordinate ring defined by the equations, identify a special basis in it and explicitly describe the multiplication of two basis elements in terms of a generalised Schubert calculus within the framework of Goresky-Kottwitz-MacPherson theory which we show to extend to the quantum case.